President of the Vantage Point Residents’ Association – remarks on experience and growth through renovations

 For a number of reasons, these experiences have all been good for me.

-1. I was able to communicate often with Vantage House management, who were always compassionately receptive to the residents’ concerns I brought to them.
+1. I was able to communicate often with Vantage Point management, who were always compassionately receptive to the residents’ concerns I brought to them.
 And they responded swiftly with corrections or explanations related to each particular issue.

 And let me emphatically interject that the plaintiffs didn’t always consider the results to be satisfactory; it’s to those persistent plaintiffs that I give thanks for their vigilance.
 When everyone is happy during such an extensive project as this one has been, somebody isn’t paying attention!

-2. I served as one of two resident voting members of the Vantage House Corporate Board, which I found to be persistently concerned with the health, safety and security (including financial security) of all residents.
+2. I served as one of two resident voting members of the Vantage Point Corporate Board, which I found to be persistently concerned with the health, safety and security (including financial security) of all residents.

 3. I was consistently impressed by the courteous and respectful Whiting Turner workforce which – if you can believe it – remained almost invisible (though often not inaudible!) throughout their time with us.